qir-alliance/qir-spec/specification/v0.1/2_Callables.md

 could be provided by the classical runtime from the length originally provided for the heap allocation.

-The "ctl" implementation function can't do this manipulation itself because it doesn't have access to the controlled count and so can't tell what the actual argument tuple's structure is.
-Similarly, while the calling code knows the exact signature, it also doesn't have access to the controlled count, and so can't unambiguously determine the expected argument tuple; specifically, it can't tell if an inner tuple is the result of an application of `Controlled` or just part of the base signature.
+The "ctl" implementation function cannot do this manipulation itself because it does not have access to the controlled count and so cannot tell what the actual argument tuple's structure is.
+Similarly, while the calling code knows the exact signature, it also does not have access to the controlled count, and so cannot unambiguously determine the expected argument tuple; specifically, it cannot tell if an inner tuple is the result of an application of `Controlled` or just part of the base signature.

 ## Implementing Lambdas, Partial Application, and Currying